-Continuing to review requests for demolition of buildings within historic districts;
+- Continuing to review requests for demolition of buildings within historic districts; - Utilizing the California State Historical Building Code to recognize the unique construction issues inherent in maintaining and adaptively reusing historic homes and buildings. - The establishment of historic districts; - Continuing to allow the re-use of historic buildings as residential uses, and structures and promote rehabilitation necessary for continued use.

-- Utilizing the California State Historical Building Code to recognize the unique construction issues inherent in maintaining and adaptively reusing historic homes and buildings. - The establishment of historic districts; - Continuing to allow the re-use of historic buildings as residential uses, and - Identifying potential funding sources to assist in the preservation of historic structures and referring property owners to those sources.
+Identifying potential funding sources to assist in the preservation and rehabilitation of historic structures and referring property owners to those sources.

-Objective: Preserve the historic/architectural integrity of historic residential structures.
+Objective: Preserve the historic/architectural integrity of historic residential